Caring For Your Furniture

 Airing of the mattress

 The fabric of the Heveya mattresses is composed of soft, natural materials, which must be aired.
-If you cover it with a counterpane, make sure that the latter is permeable to air and moisture.
+If you cover it with a counterpane, ensure the latter is permeable to air and moisture.

 As with all new things, Heveya mattresses have a specific intrinsic smell.
 If the mattress is aired, this will disappear within a few days.